twilio-labs/paste/.changeset/tall-coins-rescue.md

 '@twilio-paste/core': minor
 ---

-[Chat Log] Add a Chat Bookend component
+[Chat Log] Add new components for related to events and bookends:

+- ChatBookend
+- ChatBookendItem
+- ChatEvent